 I'm excited to announce that I will be judging the Artfields Portrait Contest this year on April 30th.
 I do wish I could compete again, but am eager to see what happens this year.
 While competing myself, I could not observe the other participants' process, which I am excited to watch this time around.
 Here's an update on how the 2015 competition progressed:

 Twenty-four artists competed in the first round.
-I was horrified to find that I had forgotten to bring any form of turpentine when I arrived!
-I washed my brushes in handsoap between rounds.
+I had forgotten to bring any form of turpentine when I arrived, and I washed my brushes with handsoap between rounds.
 This was my first painting, next to my model.
 I think she said she was nervous about modeling.
 I forget that it's not such a common activity outside of academia.

 I didn't get a good photograph of my last painting, unfortunately.
 Only six artists went on to the third round, all painting from the same model.
 I was really worried during this one because I started with a black primed canvas and my paint wasn't opaque enough for a good 30 minutes.
 Somehow it came together in the last 10 minutes.
 The model told me afterwards that the painting had the expression that her husband calls her bitch face.